ajaysimha/Telemetry/README.md

 ```
 If you want to make changes to port numbers for individual components you would make it in the all file.

 Next step is to update the /home/ansible/ansible_deploy_telemetry/telemetry_hosts entries.
+This files defines the target hosts where the telemetry components are installed.
+* osp-controllers: OpenStack controller and compute nodes where collectd and collectd plugins will be installed
+* ceph-nodes: Ceph Mon and OSD nodes where collectd and collectd plugins will be installed.
+This should ceph node pkgs
 They look like this:
 ```
 [osp-controllers]
 10.19.109.12